Code of Conduct

 Separate policies exist that govern personal computers, Internet access, use of the children’s department by adults, use of the adult department by children.

-The Children's Department is for children ages infant - 6th grade.
-7th grade and over must use the teen/adult rooms.
+The Children's Department is for children ages infant - 6th grade or 11 years old.
+7th grade, 12 years old and over must use the teen/adult rooms.

 A parent/guardian, or responsible caregiver, or older sibling (ages 11 and over) must accompany children under the age of 8 years old for their safety and comfort while using the library.